11. Make Independent Agencies Accountable

 2/ Another device used to render an agency ‘independent’ is to give it a separate, freestanding funding source that amounts to a permanent appropriation.
 For example, the Consumer Financial Protection Bureau (CFPB) gets its funding from the Federal Reserve, of all places.
 Update June 2024: The Supreme Court says this arrangement is fine, but that can’t be right.
 So long as we’re not following the Constitution’s seven money clauses, the Fed can print money out of thin air, without a congressional appropriation.
 Money arbitrarily printed by a quasi private bank is obviously not ‘money drawn from the Treasury.’

-3/ In 2010, Congress went even further, statutorily prohibiting any of the three branches from reviewing the decisions the Independent health care Payment Advisory Board (IPAB), an entity created to make regular, across-the-board cuts to Medicare provider reimbursements that Congress did not want to vote on.
-Update 2018: Thankfully, no one was ever appointed to IPAB, and in early 2018 Congress removed it from the statute-book.
+3/ In 2010, Congress went even further, statutorily prohibiting any of the three branches from reviewing the decisions the Independent Payment Advisory Board (IPAB), an entity created to make regular, across-the-board cuts to Medicare provider reimbursements that Congress did not want to vote on.
+[Update 2018: Thankfully, no one was ever appointed to IPAB, and in early 2018 Congress removed it from the statute-book.
 Phew!
 But while IPAB existed (on paper), its decisions could not be reviewed, halted, or reversed by anyone.
-Is there a better definition of despotism?
+Is there a better definition of despotism?]

 5/ For example, the so-called REINS Act would require explicit congressional approval of all proposed regulations that qualify as ‘major’ in terms of the burdens they are expected to impose on the economy.
-Another example: a constitutional amendment (dubbed in one version the ‘Madison Amendment’) that would enable some minority of each house of Congress, say, one-fourth of the members, to force a vote on any proposed regulation, which, if voted down, would not be allowed to take effect.
+Another example: a constitutional amendment (dubbed in one version the ‘Madison Amendment’) that would enable some minority of each house of Congress, say, one-fourth of the members, to force a vote on any proposed regulation, which, absent a majority vote to approve it, would not be allowed to take effect.

-6/ An existing law, the Congressional Review Act, takes the post hoc approach, streamlining Congress’s existing power to nullify a regulation already on the books.
-But it has proved useful only in stopping a small number of rules, on matters lawmakers care about, during the brief period when the White House changes hands, and specifically when the incoming and outgoing presidents are of different political parties.
-For restoring federalism or the separation of powers, it’s almost useless.
+6/ An existing law, the Congressional Review Act, takes the post hoc approach, streamlining Congress’s existing power to nullify a regulation that is already on the books.
+The CRA has proved useful only in stopping a small number of rules, on matters lawmakers care about, and only during the brief period after the White House has changed hands when the incoming and outgoing presidents are of different political parties.
+That’s nice, but for restoring federalism or the separation of powers, it’s small beer.

 Constitutional Amendments